Wild Things (EP): History

 The initial idea for Wild Things, and the Creatures, came about during the rehearsal sessions for the Siouxsie and the Banshees album Juju.
 While bassist Steven Severin and guitarist John McGeoch took a break, Siouxsie and drummer Budgie created the song "But Not Them".
 Deciding that it was complete as a drum-and-voice piece, they left it as it was, and later recorded it with four more tracks to accompany it.
-The sessions were produced by Siouxsie and Budgie and engineered by Mike Hedges.
+Budgie used marimba as an instrument.
+The session was produced by Siouxsie and Budgie and engineered by Mike Hedges.
 The result was the Wild Things EP (so named by Severin, who upon hearing it, said it sounded like something the creatures in the book Where the Wild Things Are would have danced to on their island).
 The only cover version on the EP was the Troggs' "Wild Thing"; Siouxsie added extra angry lyrics to the original; "Wild thing, I think I hate you/but I wanna know for sure/so come on, hit me hard/I hate you".
 "So Unreal" drew inspiration from the novel The Stepford Wives by Ira Levin, and "Mad Eyed Screamer" from local characters met in Hyde Park, London.
 The duo incorporated the songs "But Not Them", "So Unreal" and "Thumb" into Banshees concerts for many years afterwards.

 The erotic sleeve art featuring Siouxsie and Budgie half-naked under a shower was inspired by the pictures of Man Ray; the artwork caused some controversy.
-Another shoot, inspired by the John Millais painting Ophelia, featured the singer naked under many flowers and shallow water.
+Another shoot, inspired by John Everett Millais's painting Ophelia, featured the singer naked under many flowers and shallow water.

 Critical reception

-Upon the release reviewer of the British magazine Record Mirror left warm review on this EP.
-She called it "a surprise and a triumph."
-Among five of its songs she found unconvincing only cover version of the Troggs song "Wild Thing".
-As per her the rest of material was good: "Several Siouxsie voices over Budgie's quite magnificent drums and percussion make up the entire fabric of the thing, but it never sounds sparse."
+Record Mirror called it "a surprise and a triumph...
+Several Siouxsie voices over Budgie's quite magnificent drums and percussion make up the entire fabric of the thing, but it never sounds sparse."